MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Indicates that the context menu was created for the page without any additional content.
         COREWEBVIEW2_CONTEXT_KIND_PAGE,

-        /// Indicates that the context menu was created for a selection.
+        /// Indicates that the context menu was created for an image element.
-        COREWEBVIEW2_CONTEXT_KIND_SELECTION,
+        COREWEBVIEW2_CONTEXT_KIND_IMAGE,

-        /// Indicates that the context menu was created for an editable component.
+        /// Indicates that the context menu was created for selected text.
-        COREWEBVIEW2_CONTEXT_KIND_EDITABLE,
+        COREWEBVIEW2_CONTEXT_KIND_SELECTED_TEXT,

         /// Indicates that the context menu was created for an audio element.
         COREWEBVIEW2_CONTEXT_KIND_AUDIO,

-        /// Indicates that the context menu was created for an image element.
-        COREWEBVIEW2_CONTEXT_KIND_IMAGE,

         /// Indicates that the context menu was created for a video element.
         COREWEBVIEW2_CONTEXT_KIND_VIDEO,